ericpgreen/g2r_coaching/reports/sim.md

 > using a bootstrap procedure that mirrors the two stages randomization
 > process at the two different levels.

-For this exercise we’ll fit a mixed model and incorporate information about setting as a fixed effect:
+We propose to fit a mixed model and incorporate information about setting as a fixed effect:

     lmer(y ~ coaching_individual +  # assigned to arm 1
              coaching_group +       # assigned to arm 2